apache/carbondata/integration/presto/README.md

   $ cd carbondata
   $ mvn -DskipTests -P{spark-version} -Dspark.version={spark-version-number} -Dhadoop.version={hadoop-version-number} clean package
   ```
-  Replace the spark and hadoop version with you the version you used in your cluster.
+  Replace the spark and hadoop version with the version used in your cluster.
   For example, if you use Spark2.1.0 and Hadoop 2.7.3, you would like to compile using:
   ```
   mvn -DskipTests -Pspark-2.1 -Dspark.version=2.1.0 -Dhadoop.version=2.7.3 clean package
   ```

   Secondly: Create a folder named 'carbondata' under $PRESTO_HOME$/plugin and
-  copy all jar from carbondata/integration/presto/target/carbondata-presto-x.x.x-SNAPSHOT
+  copy all jars from carbondata/integration/presto/target/carbondata-presto-x.x.x-SNAPSHOT
         to $PRESTO_HOME$/plugin/carbondata

   Thirdly: Create a carbondata.properties file under $PRESTO_HOME$/etc/catalog/ containing the following contents: